johann-solo/oliveandmango.github.io/site/content/blog/2018-11-05-rosemary-lavender-cake-with-a-lavender-buttercream.md

 </br>
 </br>

 A few months ago we had the opportunity to visit Terre Bleu, a family run farm which is Ontario’s largest lavender farm, and we had a wonderful time despite the rain.
 It only stopped raining as we were driving away and the farm was closing.
-That didn’t stop us from exploring the farm and purchasing some goodies from their store either.
+That didn’t stop us from exploring the farm and purchasing some goodies from their store.
 Their lavender is organically grown and the farmers work hard to plant, prune, and harvest lavender by hand and distill their oil in a traditional copper still to ensure a truly unique and authentic product.
-They are committed to education, sustainable farming and personal well-being.
+They are committed to education, sustainable farming and your personal well-being.
 The farm is beautiful and you can smell the aroma of lavender wafting in the air once you arrive.
 It’s immaculately maintained and their store is just lovely.
 Make sure to visit [www.terrebleu.ca​](https://www.terrebleu.ca/) to learn more about the farm, the products they sell and also to shop all the products that they make from the lavender.
 </br>
 </br>
 ![Rosemary Lavender Cake With a Lavender Buttercream](/images/uploads/2018_11_05_rosemary_lavender_cake_with_a_lavender_buttercream_3.jpg)